Veterinary Volunteer Program

 Vet Team Volunteers must commit to a regular schedule of 2-3 hours per week.

 All Vet Team Volunteers must be at least 18 years of age or a senior in high school to participate.
 All individuals are welcome to apply; however, preference will be given to pre-veterinary students and current vet tech students.
 After completing your first semester as a Vet Team Volunteer, you will receive an evaluation and may be invited to return the following semester.
 Returning volunteers will be given priority in scheduling.

 How to Apply:

-Individuals wishing to participate in the Veterinary Volunteer Program must complete a standard Volunteer Application (PDF) in addition to the Veterinary Volunteer Program Application (PDF).
-Both applications should be submitted to the Volunteer Coordinator at the Animal Service Center.
-If selected for the Program, individuals must attend the following training sessions: (a) New Volunteer Orientation; (b) Dog-Handling Class; (c) cat behavior class and (d) the Veterinary Volunteer Orientation.
+Individuals wishing to participate in the Vet Team Volunteer Program must complete the application.
+If selected for the Program, individuals must attend the following training sessions: (a) New Volunteer Orientation; and (b) the Vet Team Volunteer Orientation.

 Vet Team Volunteers are selected per semester.
 (Spring, Summer, Fall) Due to limited space, we may ask you to reapply if the current semester is already full.